The Indecomposable Solutions of Linear Congruences: Indecomposable Solutions

-The semigroup $\N^n$ has the (partial) order $x \leq y: \Longleftrightarrow x-y \in \N^n$.
-Consider the set $B$ of minimal elements $> 0$ of $H$.
-From Dickson's lemma \cite{DICK} we get that $B$ is finite, consists of the indecomposable elements of $H$, and generates $H$.
-Therefore $H$ has a canonical minimal system of generators that is finite.

-Thus solving the linear equation {\bf (E)} or the linear congruence {\bf (A)} boils down to determining the indecomposable solutions.
-Meaningful partial tasks are: \begin{description} \item[(I)] {\em Find bounds for the coordinates of the indecomposable solutions that are as strong as possible.} \item[(II)] {\em Find algorithms that construct all indecomposable solutions, and analyze their efficiency.} \item[(III)] {\em Determine the number of indecomposable solutions, at least give good estimates of this number.} \end{description} We expect an exponential dependency of the number of indecomposable solutions from the relevant parameters such as the number of variables or the size of the coefficients.
-In particular an algorithm as in (II) must have exponential complexity and cannot be efficient in the proper sense.
+The solution set of {\bf (A)} is the kernel of a homomorphism, hence a finitely generated sub-monoid $H \leq \N^n$ by Dickson's lemma \cite{Dick}.
+The canonical minimal system of generators consists of the indecomposable (or irreducible, or minimal nonzero) solutions.
+Thus solving the linear congruence {\bf (A)} or ${\bf (C}_m{\bf )}$ boils down to determining the indecomposable solutions.
+Meaningful partial tasks are: \begin{description} \item[(I)] {\em Find bounds for the coordinates of the indecomposable solutions that are as strong as possible.} \item[(II)] {\em Identify and characterize indecomposable solutions with special properties.} \item[(III)] {\em Find algorithms that construct all indecomposable solutions, and analyze their efficiency.} \item[(IV)] {\em Determine the number of indecomposable solutions, at least give good estimates of this number.} \end{description} We expect an exponential dependency of the number of indecomposable solutions from $m$.
+In particular an algorithm as in (III) must have exponential complexity and cannot be efficient in the proper sense.

-The case $n = 1$ of the linear congruence {\bf (A)} is trivial.
+The case $n = 1$ of the linear congruence is trivial.
 Here is the result:

 \begin{prop} Let $m \in \N_2$ and $a \in \N_1$.
 Then the only indecomposable solution of the congruence $a x \equiv 0 \pmod m$ is the minimal integer $x > 0$ with $m | ax$.
 If $m$ and $a$ are coprime, $x = m$. \end{prop}